bookofproofs/bookofproofs.github.io/_sources/history/20th-century/haantjes.md

 **Johannes Haantjes** was a Dutch mathematician who worked in differential geometry.

 ### Mathematical Profile (Excerpt):
-* Johannes had one older brother Johan Haantjes (1908-1978) who studied physics and became director of the Philips Physics Laboratory in Eindhoven, and one younger brother Jetze Haantjes (1914-1975).
-* He also had four younger sisters Pietje Haantjes (1911-2002), Janneke Haantjes (1913-1994), Hinke Haantjes (1916-1992), and Grietje Haantjes (1922-2014).
-* Hantje Haantjes was a teacher and, at the time his son Johannes was born, he was the headmaster of the school in the village of Itens.
-* Johannes attended his father's school in Itens for his primary education, then moved to the Hogere Burgerschool in Leeuwarden for his secondary education.
-* When Johannes was in the middle of his secondary education, his father was appointed as headmaster of the school in Valkenburg (South Holland) so he completed his schooling in Leiden, a major city a few kilometres to the east of Valkenburg (which is now part of Katwijk).
 * After graduating from the High School in Leiden in 1927, Haantjes entered the University of Leiden where his chosen major subjects were mathematic and physics.
 * Haantjes was also taught by Jan Arnoldus Schouten who was the professor of mathematics at Delft University but taught a course on differential geometry at Leiden as a guest lecturer.
 * Another of Haantjes' lecturers was Johannes Droste (1886-1963).